-- $\nabla$ On February 28, 2011, the Company announced the successful closing of the acquisition of the Krone-Endora at Venetia project from DeBeers Consolidated Mines Limited.
-The Company previously announced that as part of the transparent request for proposal undertaken by DeBeers, the Company's proposal was chosen as the successful bid to acquire and advance the project.
-The transaction was aimed at achieving the stated goals of supporting the advancement of junior mining and women in mining in South Africa through the divestiture of quality non-core assets to suitable candidates with proven operational experience and BEE involvement at participation levels which exceed the current mandate. - ▼ The Krone-Endora at Venetia project covers an area of 5,888 hectares located directly adjacent to DeBeers' flagship Venetia Diamond Mine.
-DeBeers completed various drilling programmes, bulk sampling, and an internal mineral resource estimate document, the basis of which was used to file an initial NI43-101 Technical Report as part of the acquisition process.
-The deposits located on the project have been identified as being the result of the direct shift and subsequent erosion of material from the adjacent higher grounds of the Venetia kimberlites to the lower surrounding areas including those of both Krone and Endora. - $\nabla$ The Company commenced operations to advance the Krone-Endora at Venetia project shortly after the closing of the acquisition, and to date, has successfully completed the procurement, delivery, and construction of the vast majority of the extensive infrastructure required to support the continued advancement of the project as envisioned for the long-term. - ∇ Significant infrastructure completed to date includes: the construction of +/- 10km of primary access roads for the project, the preparations and completion of an initial recommended drilling programme on ~558 targets covering an area of ~400ha, the establishment and installation of +/- 4km of security fencing, the construction of the main plant site, offices, and lined water dams, the design and installation of +/-14km of water pipelines, the procurement and installation of +/-13km of power lines, the procurement and installation of backup standby generator power, the purchase and deployment of various pieces of Volvo operational equipment, and a host of other general infrastructure items. - ∇ These developments are designed to support the recommended work programmes, including the advancement of bulk sampling and trial mining exercises, the Company's planned near-term move to 24/7 operations subsequent to the granting of a mining right from the South African Department of Minerals and Energy, and the issuance of an updated NI43-101 Technical Report for the project, and ultimately a production decision. - $\nabla$ As a result of the ongoing development and testing and commissioning exercises underway at the project, the Company has reported the incidental recovery and sale of over 15,000 carats of rough diamonds from these exercises, with the largest individual rough diamond to date being recorded at 91.7 carats.
+- ∇ On February 28, 2011, the Company announced the successful closing of the acquisition of the Krone-Endora at Venetia project from De Beers Consolidated Mines Limited.
+The Company previously announced that as part of the transparent request for proposal undertaken by De Beers, the Company's proposal was chosen as the successful bid to acquire and advance the project.
+The transaction was aimed at achieving the stated goals of supporting the advancement of junior mining and women in mining in South Africa through the divestiture of quality non-core assets to suitable candidates with proven operational experience and BEE involvement at participation levels which exceed the current mandate. - V The Krone-Endora at Venetia project covers an area of 5,888 hectares located directly adjacent to De Beers' flagship Venetia Diamond Mine.
+De Beers completed various drilling programmes, bulk sampling, and an internal mineral resource estimate document, the basis of which was used to file an initial NI43-101 Technical Report as part of the acquisition process.
+The deposits located on the project have been identified as being the result of the direct shift and subsequent erosion of material from the adjacent higher grounds of the Venetia kimberlites to the lower surrounding areas including those of both Krone and Endora. - ∇ The Company commenced operations to advance the Krone-Endora at Venetia project shortly after the closing of the acquisition, and to date, has successfully completed the procurement, delivery, and construction of the vast majority of the extensive infrastructure required to support the continued advancement of the project as envisioned for the long-term. - V Significant infrastructure completed to date includes the: construction of +/- 10km of primary access roads for the project, preparation and completion of an initial recommended drilling programme on ∼558 targets covering an area of ∼400ha, establishment and installation of +/- 4km of security fencing, construction of both an in-field dry screening plant and a treatment plant, construction of offices, installation of lined water dams, design and installation of +/-14km of water pipelines, procurement and installation of +/-13km of power lines, procurement and installation of backup standby generator power, purchase and deployment of various pieces of Volvo operational equipment, and the completion of other general infrastructure requirements. - ∇ These developments are designed to support the recommended work programmes, the continued advancement of bulk sampling and trial mining exercises, the Company's planned near-term move to 24/7 operations subsequent to the granting of the Mining Right from the South African Department of Mineral Resources, the preparation and filing of an updated NI43-101 Technical Report for the project, and to aid the Company in both its initial and final production decisions for the project. - ∇ As a result of the ongoing development and testing and commissioning exercises completed to September 30, 2014 at the project, the Company has recorded the incidental recovery and sale of 25,763.80 carats of rough diamonds generating \$5,585,323.83 (US), or \$216.79 (US) per carat on average, from these exercises, with the largest individual rough diamond recovered to date being recorded at 91.7 carats.